skoolkid/t2sfiles/README.md

   the LOAD)
 * `<other options>` are any other `tap2sna.py` options required to make the simulated LOAD work (e.g. `--tape-start`, `--tape-stop`, `--sim-load-config`)

+If both a TZX file and a TAP file exists for a game, the TZX file is preferred, as it is probably a more accurate representation of the original tape.

 Good places to obtain zip archives of Spectrum tape files are: